Residency Documentation

 Core Residency Questions

-The questions promulgated by the Board to be completed by a person and used by an institution as a significant aid in determining if the person is a Texas resident.
-The core questions shall be those set forth in the ApplyTexas Application or posted on the Board web site.
+Board promulgated questions that a person completes for an institution's use in determining if the person is a Texas resident.
+The Core Residency Questions shall be included in the ApplyTexas Application and posted on the Board's website.

 Dependent